 - Don’t over mix the dough once the dry ingredients are added.
 If you over mix, the dough will appear more dry and tough.

-- Use pure maple syrup.
+- Use pure maple syrup if you can.
 Table syrup have a lot of added sugars and other things that will alter the results.

 - Make sure the flour is spooned and leveled properly.
 If you stick the measuring cup into the flour, this will compact it.
 A scale will give you the most accurate measurements.